datacarpentry/stata-economics/_episodes/01-explore-data.md

 {% include links.md %}

 Missing values are excluded from the statistical analyses by default; some commands will permit inclusion of missing values via options.
-Always be cautios when dealing with missing values and their replacement.
+Always be cautious when dealing with missing values and their replacement.